 - Assisted living and retirement homes

-Ginna Clark, MA, LPCC, ATR, is a psychotherapist and art therapist in private practice in Santa Fe.
+Ginna Clark, PsyD., LPCC, ATR, is a psychotherapist and art therapist in private practice in Santa Fe.
 She works from a relational depth-oriented perspective which integrates developmental and attachment theory, as well as object relations, interpersonal, and trauma theories.
 She received her Master’s degree in art therapy and counseling from Southwestern College and later pursued advanced training in sex education and clinical sexology from the Institute for the Advanced Study of Human Sexuality.
-She is currently pursuing a doctorate from the Institute of Contemporary Psychoanalysis in Los Angeles.
+She received her doctorate from the Institute of Contemporary Psychoanalysis in Los Angeles.

 Ginna and the Certificate was recently featured in the Santa Fe Reporter.
 Click here to read the article.